BANTUNOMICS

 Every recording is six datasets.

 One consented, time-segmented Bantu→English recording is not a single labelled example.
-It is the ground truth for six things frontier labs otherwise buy from six vendors — so a Founding Partnership licenses the whole substrate, not a file.
+It is the ground truth for six things frontier labs otherwise buy from six vendors — so a Full Annual Subscription licenses the whole substrate, not a file.

 01